Shelbourne F.C. (women): Women's National League

+In 2026, Shels beat Galway United in the All-Island Cup final to secure the trophy for the first time in front of 1,368 fans.

-Shelbourne Women U18
+Shelbourne U17/18

 Shelbourne Women U18 won the 2015 WFAI Intermediate Cup, defeating St Catherine's 6–0 in the final.
 Shelbourne Women U18 also reached the semi-finals of the 2015 FAI Women's Cup, defeating two members of the Women's National League along the way.
 In the last sixteen they defeated Cork City 3–2 and in the quarter-finals they won 4–0 against Castlebar Celtic.
 In the semi-final they lost 4–0 to the Shelbourne Women senior team.

+In 2018, the under 17 side won the National League title with a 2:0 win in the final against Galway W.F.C.

 Grounds

-Shelbourne Women's National League team play their home games at Tolka Park.
+Shelbourne League of Ireland Women's Premier Division team play their home games at Tolka Park.

 They played their home games in 2018 at AUL Complex.

 They formerly played at Morton Stadium from 2015 to 2017.
 The club's junior teams play at the AUL Complex.